takahamich/productively_webapp/README.md

 The following system requirements are completed:

-- [x] Set up our database - Firebase
+- [x] Set up our database - MongoDb
 - [x] Design layout of our app's homepage using styled components and flexbox